ror-community/ror-site/content/resources/_index.md

 You can monitor service status and subscribe to status updates at [status.ror.org](https://status.ror.org).

+## Integrations

+Current and pending ROR integrations are being tracked on this list.
+Contact [info@ror.org](mailto:info@ror.org) to add other examples to the list.

 ## Get involved

 Join the ROR community!
 There are many ways to be involved to [show your support](/supporters) for ROR.
 Email [info@ror.org](mailto:info@ror.org) if you would like to join the community advisory group, add your name to the list of signatories, or contribute some modest funds toward our sustainability plan.
 We also have a Slack group you can join to participate in discussions.